srdobolo/XML-Feed-From-jobPosting-Strutured-Data/README.md

-# Job Listing RSS Feed Generator
+# XML Feed From Job Posting Structured Data

-This repository contains a Python script to generate an RSS feed for job listings from the SmartRecruitments website.
-The script fetches job postings from the specified URL, extracts relevant details, and creates an RSS feed in XML format.
+This repository is designed to generate an XML feed based on job posting structured data using a Python script.
+It automates the process of generating an XML file for job postings, ensuring compliance with structured data standards and facilitating integrations with third-party systems.

 ## Overview